 Can I film an interview at the main shelter?

-The DI has updated their media practices over the past few years and no longer allows photography or videography on the premises, except in extremely special circumstances.
+The DI has updated our media practices over the past few years and no longer allows photography or videography on the premises, except in extremely special circumstances.
 It’s our responsibility to provide our clients with the privacy they deserve.
 We encourage interested parties looking for visuals from the DI to reach out and work with our communications team.

 Why are there no pictures of people experiencing homelessness on your website?